emqxarchive/emqx-docs-en/source/config.rst

     cluster.etcd.server = http://127.0.0.1:2379

-For the prefix of the node path in etcd, each node in the cluster creates the following path in etcd: v2/keys/<prefix>/<cluster.name>/<node.name>:
+The prefix of the node's path in etcd.
+Each node in the cluster creates the following path in etcd: v2/keys/<prefix>/<cluster.name>/<node.name>:

 .. code-block:: properties